 What are the possible disadvantages and risks of taking part?

 There are no risks associated with taking part in this study.
 All assessment tools used are approved and completed by suitably trained health professionals.
-Because the tests take 1-2 hours to do, we recognise that it may affect family routines and/or work.
-We will do our best to fit around your arrangements and reimburse appropriate travel or car parking costs.

 What are the possible benefits of taking part?